Canggu has moved from “up and coming” to “arrived” in the last few years, and it’s one of the most popular places in Bali now.

 Where Is Canggu?

-Canggu is the name of a coastal village and a 10-kilometer (that’s about 6 miles) stretch of beach known as Canggu Beach.
+Canggu is the name of a coastal village and a 10-kilometre (that’s about 6 miles) stretch of beach known as Canggu Beach.

-It’s on the South Coast of Bali and it’s about 10 km (6 miles) to the North of the very popular destination of Kuta.
+It’s on the South Coast of Bali, and it’s about 10 km (6 miles) north of the very popular destination of Kuta.

 How Do I Get To Canggu?